kakakakakku/composer/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md

 the dependencies.
 Similarly, the build server, CI, deployment tools etc should be adapted to run Composer as part of their project bootstrapping.

-While it can be tempting to commit it in some environment, it leads to a few
+While it can be attempting to commit it in some environment, it leads to a few
 problems:

 - Large VCS repository size and diffs when you update code.